mozilla/fx-private-relay-add-on/README.md

     npm run web-ext-run
     ```

    By default, this will open and run the extension in Firefox.
 If you'd like to run this in Chrome, run the following:

+   > [!WARNING]
+   > This will run a script that will introduce breaking changes to `manifest.json`.
+Please do not commit any script-changed edits to your PR.

       ```
       npm run web-ext-run:chrome
-      ```

-   If you'd like to run the extension in both Chrome and Firefox at the same time, use this command:

-      ```
-      npm run web-ext-run:all
       ```

    If you want to run the extension on Android, you'll need to install the [Android SDK platform tools](https://developer.android.com/studio/releases/platform-tools.html):